State Bank of South Australia: Causes

 In March 1991, the Auditor General of South Australia was appointed to conduct an inquiry to determine the causes of the State Bank's need for Government support.
 The report, delivered in 1993, found the key cause of financial distress was the non-performing assets of the bank, its loan portfolio.
 The non-performing assets were corporate and property-related loans made by the bank.
 At the time of the bailout, non-performing assets exceeded 30% of the loan book.
 The report found that 'to a lesser extent', its investments in major subsidiaries acquired between 1985 and 1990 also performed poorly and were a contributory cause.

 The Auditor General, however, made it clear that while external factors were causes of the bank's poor financial position, 'a contributing cause of the institution's financial failure' was the failure by the bank to adequately manage the debt, capital, interest rate risk and liquidity risk of the bank.
 The report indicated that this was because 'policy and procedural inadequacies, and the lack of effective supervision and control of certain of the bank's activities, contribute to the mismanagement of the business of the Bank as a whole'.

 In March 1991, Samuel Jacobs QC was appointed to head a South Australian Royal Commission to investigate the relationship between the bank and the South Australian government and the arrangements under the Bank of South Australia Act for the governance of the bank.
 The first witness to be called was John Barnes, the state's former Under-Treasurer (1976–1984).
 Three reports of the commission's findings were published in 1992 and 1993.
 The first and second reports were presented by the Honourable Samuel J. Jacobs and the final report was presented by John Mansfield.

 Bannon remained as Premier during three inquiries, the last two of which cleared him of any deliberate wrongdoing.

-Chris Kenny, a former journalist, who has worked as advisor to Liberal politicians John Olsen, Rob Kerin and Alexander Downer, and as chief of staff to Malcolm Turnbull, wrote State of Denial, a book that analysed the State Bank collapse.

 Takeover

-In 1992, Advance Bank bought the "good bank" and continued to run it as a separate entity named the Bank of South Australia, and trading as BankSA.

-In 1997, St.George Bank took over the Advance Bank and its BankSA subsidiary.
+In 1995, Advance Bank bought the "good bank" and continued to run it as a separate entity named the Bank of South Australia, and trading as BankSA.
+In 1997, St George Bank took over the Advance Bank and its BankSA subsidiary.
 In 2008, St George merged with Westpac.